 Isa Blumi is Associate Professor in the Department of Asian, Middle Eastern, and Turkish Studies at Stockholm University.
-He has taught at universities in Germany, Belgium, Turkey, the United States, the United Arab Emirates, Switzerland, and Albania/Kosovo.
-He is the author of Ottoman Refugees, Foundations of Modernity, and Reinstating the Ottomans.
+He is the author of Ottoman Refugees, 1878–1939, Foundations of Modernity, and Reinstating the Ottomans.

 "This is the book that will put Yemen on the map and get it out of its ghetto.
-It presents a distinctively hard-hitting interpretation of recent developments in Yemen, in all their tragedy, while also linking them to the earlier 20th century in a manner that is striking, bold and inventive.
-Blumi shows how the components of U.S.-led imperialism in the form of the development industry, international financial policy, the military-industrial complex and the oil-dollar nexus have devastated a once agrarian society of great historical depth and ecological skill.
-Engaging and fast-paced, while bringing together a remarkable range of source material, this is the book for journalists and general readers interested in the Middle East and the wider world today."—Martha Mundy, author of Domestic Government: Kinship, Community, and Polity in Northern Yemen
+It presents a distinctively hard-hitting interpretation of recent developments in Yemen, in all their tragedy, while also linking them to the earlier twentieth century in a manner that is striking, bold, and inventive.
+Isa Blumi shows how the components of U.S.-led imperialism in the form of the development industry, international financial policy, the military-industrial complex, and the oil-dollar nexus have devastated a once agrarian society of great historical depth and ecological skill.
+Engaging and fast-paced, while bringing together a remarkable range of source material, this is the book for journalists and general readers interested in the Middle East and the wider world today."—Martha Mundy, author of Domestic Government: Kinship, Community, and Polity in North Yemen

 “Isa Blumi has written the best book that we have on Yemen.
 It oscillates between Yemen's history and its present, offering a well-written narrative of the devastation wrought against the Yemeni people.
 Between its graves and the sad eyes of its children, Yemen holds on.
 Blumi's book turns our eyes to the people and helps us grasp their story.”—Vijay Prashad, author of The Death of the Nation and the Future of the Arab Revolution